 Screenshot from co-design workshop

-Visioneers is the stream of Academy of the Near Future which is designed for and by Transition Year students, funded by Science Foundation Ireland’s (SFI) Discover Programme.
+Visioneers is the Academy of the Near Future's Transition Year programme, funded by Science Foundation Ireland’s (SFI) Discover Programme.
 This blog describes the ‘co-design’ approach we are taking to developing the programme and some of our learnings so far.

 What is co-design?